jcamp/simple-removal-of-posted-images/README.md

-# Simple remove post images
+# Simple removal of posted images
 Remove all the inserted images in the content section of the posts.